Saint Library

 Ordained Priest

-Ordained at age thirty-five; joins the ecclesiastical community at San Girolamo della Carità, where his informal spiritual conferences draw such crowds that a large room — the Oratorio — is built over the church nave.
+Ordained at age thirty-five; joins the community at San Girolamo della Carità, where his informal spiritual conferences draw such crowds that a large room — the Oratorio — is built over the church nave to accommodate them.

 1575